EnhancedNetwork/TOHE-Docs/AboutUs.md

 <details>
 <summary><b><font color=gray>About</font></b></summary>

-I help out in the TEN Discord.
+I help out in the Discord Server of The Enhanced Network.
 I'm working on the Modded Among Us Queue bot.
 Some hobbies I have are playing games & programming.
 My favorite game is probably Valorant.
 </details>

 ---